tyrcho/fp-scala/paths/README.md

 # Paths

-To begin, clone or download the project from github.
-It contains a skeleton to ease your work.

-In Eclipse : Import as maven project

-In IntelliJ : Right-click on pom.xml, then click on "Add as maven project"

 ## Introduction

 In this project, you will search paths produced by an API such as Google Maps.

 This API provides **possible paths from origin to destination**, for example, all the possible ways to go to Paris from Marseille with all intermediate cities.

 We suppose the API produce **only valid paths**, no need to implement any validation on the paths.